OOApenteng/WiLiMan-ID-Deliverable-D4.1/README.md

 3. For pigs only

 Extract raster values to point locations of the (a)biotic factors using the terra package and the codes are provided in R codes

-Univariate regression analysis to check for significance by negative binomial regression
+Univariate negative binomial regression analysis to check for the significance of independent variables (e.g., precipitation, temperature, densities (pigs, horse, and wild boar)) on the dependent variable (i.e. disease occurrence data) by negative binomial regression

-Multivariate regression analysis for negative binomial regression
+Multivariate negative binomial regression regression analysis (feed by only significant variables identified in the Univariate negative binomial regression analysis)for negative binomial regression

 Time series analysis

 Set all cases to 1,  for counting the number of outbreaks instead of the number of birds affected

-Dates and week numbers are tricky as they differ from year to year.
-Here we use iso 8601 to create the new variables - isoweek and isoyear

 The data was converted into weekly bases.
-Take note here based on you want one can convert it to want eh or she want.
+Take note here based on the user want one can convert it to want eh or she want.

-Now aggregate per week per year per country

 These methods fill in missing years for each country, by adding week 1 of the missing year (zero number of detections)

 Create data, neighborhood and covariate matrices

-First read in shapefile where water is added as polygons to account for countries with water between them still being connected in a (species you want to use) perspective

 Now calculate the neighborhood (matrix) and set column and row names

 Now only keep countries in the neighborhood matrix where we have outbreak data and remove the newly created water connections as well

 Create a shape file with only countries where we have data - this is needed for the model

-Convert sf object europeanCountries.sub to spatialpolygon dataframe as the sts class needs this format

-Make sure that the country order in the data matrix we will create is the same as in the neighborhood matrix

-Create a data matrix to be used in the model

 Code for checking for spatial autocorrelation: